Auckland, New Zealand

 Is Auckland safe for LGBTQ+ travelers?

 In the inner city — K Road, Ponsonby, Grey Lynn, the CBD, the waterfront — yes, emphatically.
-New Zealand has comprehensive legal protections and Auckland's urban core is genuinely queer-friendly.
+New Zealand has comprehensive legal protections and Auckland's urban core is genuinely welcoming.
 South and West Auckland suburbs are more socially conservative and warrant more awareness, but I wouldn't describe them as unsafe — just different.
 My Chill score of 8.8 reflects a city where the legal framework and the street-level reality align closely.

 Do I need to speak English well?